nattyco/software-bounty-program/README.md

 6. The conditions of bounties that are not yet _Assigned_ might be changed at anytime by the @bounty-program-team.
 Once assigned, the conditions will stay fixed.
 7. If the @bounty-program-team sees a lack of commitment of a team with the project assigned or a too slow progress, it my cancel the assigment and return the project to the pool of _Not Assigned_ bounties.

-## Reference

-**Target Month** : Is the month where this functionality should reach production.
-It is considered to hit the target if it reach production any day of that month.

-**Bounty Amount** : Is the amount to be awarded if the desired functionality reaches production on the _Target Month_.

-**To be paid in** : Is the way we intend to pay for this bounty.
-It can be in bitDubai shares, Fermat tokens, bitcoins.

-**Status** : Is the status of the bounty.
-It can be _Assigned_ if some team is already working on it, or _Not Assigned_ if nobody is working on it yet.

-**Amount Awarded** : As per the bounty program rules, the amount awarded may vary from the _Bounty Amount_.
-Here we show how much it was finally awarded.

 ## 2016 Bounties

 Below you can see a table with all current bounties available and their status.